eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 - If that doesn't work, there may be something wrong with the way you're thinking about your data: consider reparameterizing your model, or respecifying it entirely.

+- Now, here's a little secret: a small number of divergences is acceptable, and even to be expected but _only on particularly long and treacherous traces_.
+  That's not to say that you can ignore all your divergences if you're taking `draws=10000`!
+Put it this way: if you have a single-digit number of traces, you should be worried, and checking your posteriors, traces, correlation matrix, $$\hat{R}$$s etc., and if you have a double-digit number of traces you should be alarmed... and doing exactly the same thing.

 ### Other Common Warnings